matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 See (Kan 2003, Koomen 2006, Westfall 2009) for these and many other test estimation techniques.

 ## 5.1.5.
-Test Case Prioritization
+Test Case Prioritisation
 Once the test cases and test procedures are specified and assembled into test suites, these test suites can be arranged in a test execution schedule that defines the order in which they are to be run.
 When prioritizing test cases, different factors can be taken into account.
-The most commonly used test case prioritization strategies are as follows:
+The most commonly used test case prioritisation strategies are as follows:
-* Risk-based prioritization, where the order of test execution is based on the results of risk analysis(see section 5.2.3).
+* Risk-based prioritisation, where the order of test execution is based on the results of risk analysis(see section 5.2.3).
 Test cases covering the most important risks are executed first.
-*  Coverage-based prioritization, where the order of test execution is based on coverage (e.g., statement coverage).
+*  Coverage-based prioritisation, where the order of test execution is based on coverage (e.g., statement coverage).
 Test cases achieving the highest coverage are executed first.
-In another variant, called additional coverage prioritization, the test case achieving the highest coverage is executed first; each subsequent test case is the one that achieves the highest additional coverage.
+In another variant, called additional coverage prioritisation, the test case achieving the highest coverage is executed first; each subsequent test case is the one that achieves the highest additional coverage.
-* Requirements-based prioritization, where the order of test execution is based on the priorities of the requirements traced back to the corresponding test cases.
+* Requirements-based prioritisation, where the order of test execution is based on the priorities of the requirements traced back to the corresponding test cases.
 Requirement priorities are defined by stakeholders.
 Test cases related to the most important requirements are executed first.

-Ideally, test cases would be ordered to run based on their priority levels, using, for example, one of the above-mentioned prioritization strategies.
+Ideally, test cases would be ordered to run based on their priority levels, using, for example, one of the above-mentioned prioritisation strategies.
 However, this practice may not work if the test cases or the features being tested have dependencies.
 If a test case with a higher priority is dependent on a test case with a lower priority, the lower priority test case must be executed first.

 The order of test execution must also take into account the availability of resources.
 For example, the required test tools, test environments or people that may only be available for a specific time window.